-Whenever packages are shipped to the Laboratories, send an e-mail message containing the tracking number and date of shipment to Charlie Rhodes (crhodes@bcm.edu) and Liza Azara (Liza.Azara@bcm.edu), Jaime Lavallee (fale0014@umn.edu) and Malini Udtha (HGC_Lab@uth.tmc.edu).
+Whenever packages are shipped to the Laboratories, send an e-mail message containing the tracking number and date of shipment to Ron Hoogeveen (ronh@bcm.edu) and mailto:Liza Azara (azara@bcm.edu), Jaime Lavallee (fale0014@umn.edu) and Malini Udtha (HGC_Lab@uth.tmc.edu).
 Any questions about shipments to the UMN lab should be directed to Matt Price (price425@umn.edu)

 All shipping containers are sent to the Laboratories by "Priority Overnight" shipping NOT "First Overnight" since First Overnight is very expensive, to ensure receipt within 24 hours.
 The empty Styrofoam containers are recycled by returning them to the Field Centers via ground transportation.

 Shipping containers to the Laboratories are addressed as follows: